Layjins/Spider/README.md

 #### NExT-GPT:

+Certainly!
+I have just the video you're looking for.
+It captures the delightful moment of a cat p chasing a ball of yarn in a cozy living room.
+You'll be captivated by the cat's playful nature and the whimsical way it interacts with the colorful yarn.

 <p align="center">
   <video width="50%" controls>
     <source src="doc/NextGPT/video/A cat chasing a ball of yarn in a living room.mp4" type="video/mp4">